 The principle of EDX is that the electron beam generates X-rays within the specimen.
 Many of these X-rays have energies characteristic of the elements that emitted them.
 So, if you can measure the energy of the X-rays, you know what elements are present in the specimen.
 If you control the instrumental conditions carefully you can determine not only what elements are present but their concentrations.

 There are three principal components to a basic EDX system: the X-ray detector; a box of electronics called the "pulse processor" that measures the voltage pulses corresponding to the X-ray energies, and a computer, typically a PC.

 The X-ray detector is positioned to intercept X-rays emitted from the specimen.
 On entering the detector, an X-ray generates a small current, which is then converted into a voltage pulse.
 The size of the voltage pulse is proportional to the energy of the X-ray.

 A computer measures the voltage pulses over a period of time, say 60 seconds and plots them as a histogram.
 The histogram shows a spectrum of the X-ray energies that were measured; by examining the spectrum, the elements present can be determined.

 The EDX system may also be able to take control of the SEM scanning system in order to collect elemental distribution maps ("dot maps") or elemental line profiles.

-Screenshot of EDX software, showing a spectrum and quantitative analysis data.
-The light blue peak is due to calcium, adjacent dark blue to potassium, red to chlorine, yellow to silicon and green to aluminium.
+The light blue peak is due to calcium, adjacent dark blue is due to potassium, red to chlorine, yellow to silicon and green to aluminium.
 The EDX package used in this particular image was the SAMx IDFix.